What are CAIs?

 Let’s pay closer attention to three numbers in the above image: 15.9949, 16.9991, and 17.9991.
 Without getting too bogged down in the details.
 If you had 15.9949 pounds of 16O, the same number of atoms of 17O would weigh 16.9991 pounds — those 17O atoms would have an extra pound of neutrons in them.
 The same number of 18O atoms would weigh ~another extra pound.

 Why is this important?
 If you think about different liquids — things like alcohol, water, engine coolant, or anything else — they all have different boiling points.
-Engine coolant won’t boil until it gets really hot (up to ~356°F or so), water boils at 212°F, and alcohol boils at ~173°F. These differences in boiling point usually relate directly to the masses of the molecules involved.
-It usually takes more heat energy to separate larger molecules.
+Water boils at 212°F, engine coolant won’t boil until it gets really hot (up to ~356°F or so), and alcohol boils at just ~173°F. These differences in boiling point can be due to a few factors, it usually takes more energy to separate heavier molecules compared to lighter ones.
 Now, 16O is too close to 18O to have a measurably different boiling point, but when water evaporates, it is a little easier for the water with 16O to evaporate, because those atoms are a little lighter.

 Think back to rain.
 When water evaporates, it’s a little easier for water molecules with those lighter atoms to take off.
 And when rain starts to fall, the water with heavier atoms condenses out a little more quickly: we observe this directly: